murkl/arch-os/docs/CONTRIBUTING.md

-make inspect           # load every module and print the order they resolve to make build             # the release, as a machine runs it make tarball           # the release, as a stock Arch ISO downloads it make iso               # the release, as a bootable image make image             # ...only the image, out of a release already in dist/ make smoke             # boot the newest image and wait for its first page make locales           # every translation template, brought up to date make glyphs-check      # every module against the glyph table of the console font make data-check        # every module's lookup tables against the system they name
+make inspect           # load every module and print the order they resolve to make build             # the release, as a machine runs it make tarball           # the release, as a stock Arch ISO downloads it make iso               # the release, as the Recovery image and the ISO that carries it make image             # ...only the images, out of a release already in dist/ make smoke             # boot the newest of both and wait for their first page make locales           # every translation template, brought up to date make glyphs-check      # every module against the glyph table of the console font make data-check        # every module's lookup tables against the system they name